javafn-org/javafn/README.md

   return Result.ok(intermediate.genOkType());
 ```

 Notice that we handle the intermediate result in a scope block so the variable `res` lives a short life.
 If the result is an error, we want to return it, but the type is not correct.
 We have a `Result<ErrType, Foo>` but we need a `Result<ErrType, OkType>`, and the `into()` function on the error projection allows us to safely change the signature.
 If the result is an ok, we get the intermediate result, assign it outside of the scope block and proceed to use it.
 Unfortunately, there's no way to get around storing the result in a variable because there's no way to conditionally return in a single statement.
+Of course, you could continue operating on the Result by chaining `asOk()....` calls, but this is not always the best approach.

+## Try

 The `Try` class can be used in streams to perform an operation that would normally throw an exception (which is not allowed in streams) and returns a `Result` instead.
 In the following example, `sum` will be `-1` if there are _any_ errors.
 Otherwise, it will be the sum of all the user-supplied numbers.